 January 22: celebrating Roe v Wade,

-the Supreme Court decision legalizing abortion in the USALegalization
+the Supreme Court decision legalizing abortion in the USA

-of abortion has dramatically improved women's health.
+of abortion in 1973 dramatically improved women's health.
 Abortion moved from the

 back alleys to safe professional clinics.
 As more doctors began to openly provide